andrebires/serilog-sinks-mssqlserver/README.md

 ### XML configuration for columns

+> Note: This is not supported by .NET Standard.

 Columns can be defined with the name and data type of the column in SQL Server.
 Columns specified must match database table exactly.
 DataType is case sensitive, based on SQL type (excluding precision/length).